bernabasy/World-conference-alerts/README.md

 # 📖 World conference alerts <a name="about-project"></a>

 > This project is an informative website that shows world conference alerts.
 The user can find all information regarding the conferences on this website.
-It's built with JavaScript, HTML, and CSS.
+It's built with HTML, CSS, and JavaScript..

-## 🛠 Built With <a name="built-with">HTML, CSS, & Javascript</a>
+## 🛠 Built With <a name="built-with">HTML, CSS, and JavaScript.t</a>

 <!-- Features -->
 <p align="right">(<a href="#readme-top">back to top</a>)</p>